What are the different types of Maryland Blue Crabs?

-The #1 Male crab, also known as a “Jimmy”, are typically the most sought after crabs.
+The #1 Male crab, also known as a “Jimmy”, are typically the most sought after type of crab.
 They typically range from 5 ½ – 6 ¼ inches.
 They are easily identified by their blue claws and inverted t-shaped apron which resembles the Washington Monument. #1 Males tend to have flakier meat.

 Jumbo crabs are simply very large Jimmys.
 They typically range from 6 ¼ inches and up.
 These crabs are a rarity and therefore are not always available.